zakirsajib/Zipcode/README.md

 2. Create a new JavaScript file (e.g., `zipcode.js`) and place it in your theme's `/js/` directory.
 3. Add the provided JavaScript code to `zipcode.js` or the custom JavaScript file you created.
 4. Add the provided php code to `functions.php` file.
+5. Add your own CSS for button and popup.

 ## Usage